$k$-torsionfree modules and Frobenius extensions: -torsionfree modules

 in $S$-${\rm mod}$ with $P_i$ finitely generated projective and $T_k={\rm Coker}f_k$.
 Since $R/S$ is a Frobenius extension, ${\rm Hom}_S({_SR_R},-)\cong{_RR\ot_S-}$.
 By the adjoint isomorphism, for $1\leq j\leq k$, we have

 Thus, $M$ is a $k$-torsionfree $S$-module by Lemma \ref{lemma of torsionfree}. $\square$

-\begin{thm}{ } Let $R/S$ be a Frobenius extension and $M$ an $S$-module and $k$ a positive integer.
-Then $M$ is $k$-torsionfree as an $S$-module if and only if ${_RR}\ot_SM$ is $k$-torsionfree as an $R$-module. \end{thm} {\bf Proof.}$(\Rightarrow)$ Suppose that ${_SM}$ is a $k$-torsionfree $S$-module.
-There exists an exact sequence
+\begin{prop}{ } Let $R/S$ be a Frobenius extension and $M$ an $S$-module and $k$ a positive integer.
+If $M$ is $k$-torsionfree as an $S$-module then ${_RR}\ot_SM$ is $k$-torsionfree as an $R$-module. \end{prop} {\bf Proof.} Suppose that ${_SM}$ is a $k$-torsionfree $S$-module, then there exists an exact sequence